-The property is located 35 Km NNE of Sudbury in the SE corner of Parkin Twp, and consists of 53 unpatented mining claims for a total of 864 hectares.
+The property is located 35 Km northeast of Sudbury in the Parkin and Aylmer townships, and consists of 53 unpatented mining claims for a total of 864 hectares.
 It is readily accessible by paved and all-weather gravel road.
-Halcyon is adjacent to the Post Creek property and contains the extension of the metallogenetically significant Whistle Offset Structure now interpreted to represent an embayment.
-It is approximately 2 km north of the producing Podolsky Mine of FNX Mining.
+Halcyon is adjacent to the Post Creek property and is approximately 2 km north of the producing Podolsky Mine of FNX Mining.
 Previous operators on the property defined numerous conductive zones based on induced polarization (I.P.) surveys with coincident anomalous Mobile Metal lons soil geochemistry.
 Base and precious metal mineralization have been found in multiple locations on the property but follow-up work was never done.
 The former producing Jon Smith Mine (nickel-copper-cobalt-platinum) is situated 1 Km North of the property.